 Given the above, Coombs et al. (1970, p.
 25) maintained that: “The absence of a concatenation (or even bisection) operation in many areas of psychology has led to the development of measurement models of different kind.
 Campbell argued that only extensive properties [based on a concatenation operation that corresponds to addition] can be measured on an interval scale, and since psychological attributes are intensive in nature [they are not extensive], no interval scale measurement in psychology is possible.
 The more recent research in measurement theory has shown, however, that the existence of an empirical concatenation is not necessary for an interval scale measurement, contrary to Campbell’s views,” (p.
 19).

 If it is possible to build mathematical models in psychology that create interval scales theoretically and empirically, what in fact is the difference between psychology and physics?
 If it transpires that there is no substantial difference, it may be said that the basic idea of the present article regarding UMs is undermined.
-However, the answer is that despite the success of certain mathematical models in constructing interval scales, psychology is not equal in this matter to physics:
+However, the answer is that despite the success of certain mathematical models in constructing interval scales, psychology is not equal in this matter to physics.

 It seems that the creation of interval scales is limited to a small number of certain mathematical models.
 In psychology, the system of UMs-equivalency does not exist.
 Furthermore, basic terms in psychology are not properly defined and thus have many interpretations — a situation that puts obstacles in the way of generating interval scales.
 As an example, consider the fundamental concepts in cognitive psychology: information and information processing.
 In physics and the computer sciences, these concepts are defined as exact.
 This is not the case in psychology, where these concepts are interpreted as content, meanings, associations, ways of coding, and hypothetical storage and retrieval (e.g., Palmer and Kimchi, 1986).